simonmichael/hledger/site/doc/1.9/hledger.md

                           ||           0           0           0
     ```

-Multi-column balance reports display accounts in flat mode by default;
+Multicolumn balance reports display accounts in flat mode by default; to
-to see the hierarchy, use `--tree`.
+see the hierarchy, use `--tree`.

 With a reporting interval (like `--quarterly` above), the report
 start/end dates will be adjusted if necessary so that they encompass the